dbt-labs/dbt-pov-model-cost-calculator/README.md

 ### Why Use Alternatives?

-While this package is freely available, it's specifically designed for dbt Labs' fusion cost analysis.
+While this package is freely available, it's specifically designed for dbt Labs' Fusion cost analysis.
 For broader data observability needs, the packages above offer:

 - **Dedicated support** from their respective teams
 - **Regular updates** and feature development